jonmcgyver/nekudo.com/blog/articles/2016-01-10-database-performance-using-bitmasks.md

 I simply added a new column called "colors" which contains the sum of all available color-ids for each shirt - e.g:
 Shirt "Homer" is available in Red (1) and Green (4) so "colors" is 1 + 4 = 5.
-The cool thing about bitmasks is that this sum is always unique - meaning only from this sum we can know which colors a shirt is available in.
+The cool thing about bitmasks is that this sum is always unique - meaning only from this sum we know in which colors a shirt is available.

 Here is some sample code converting the sum of our ids back into the single values: